gruntjs/grunt-docs/Getting-started.md

 This will put the `grunt` command in your system path, allowing it to be run from any directory.

-Note that installing `grunt-cli` does not install the grunt task runner!  he job of grunt-cli is simple: load the version of grunt which has been installed next to a [Gruntfile].
+Note that installing `grunt-cli` does not install the grunt task runner!
+The job of the grunt CLI is simple: run the version of grunt which has been installed next to a [Gruntfile].
 This allows multiple versions of grunt to be installed on the same machine simultaneously.

 ## How the CLI works